benc-uk/rayscale/docs/running.md

   - `npm run build` (this will transpile source TypeScript into JavaScript in the `dist` subfolder)
   - `npm start`
   - Tracer will start on port 8500 and connect to the controller on port 9000
 - To run multiple tracers, a shell script is provided; `run.sh` in the tracer directory.
-This starts each tracer on a different port (8550, 8551, 8552, etc) Simply run it under bash/WSL and pass the number of tracers you want to start, e.g. `./run.sh 3`
+This starts each tracer on a different port (8550, 8551, 8552, etc) Simply run it under bash/WSL and pass the number of tracers you want to start, e.g. `./run.sh 3` Note. running more tracers than you have CPU cores is not a good plan!
 - Access the Web UI at `http://localhost:9000/`
 - Jump to the [quick start guide](#quick-start-guide)